woocommerce/woocommerce/plugins/woocommerce-admin/README.md

 There are also some helper scripts:

  - `npm run lint` : Run eslint over the javascript files
- - `npm run i18n` : Create a PHP file with the strings from the javascript files, [used to get around lack of JS support in WordPress.org](https://github.com/WordPress/packages/tree/master/packages/i18n#build).
+ - `npm run i18n` : A multi-step process, used to create a pot file from both the JS and PHP gettext calls.
+First it runs `i18n:js`, which creates a temporary `.pot` file from the JS files.
+Next it runs `i18n:php`, which converts that `.pot` file to a PHP file.
+Lastly, it runs `i18n:pot`, which creates the final `.pot` file from all the PHP files in the plugin (including the generated one with the JS strings).